jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 > :memo: Information of the dataset used

 ## Training
-> :memo: Training information
+> :memo: Provide training information
 > • Provide detailes for preprocessing, hyperparameters, random seeds, and environment
-> • Provide a command line example for training.
+> • Provide a command line example for training
--->

 Please run this command line for training.